lsuhadolnik/VSCode-NWRM/README.md

    code .
    ```
    Press `F5` in VS Code to start debugging.
-   Once VS Code launches, run the **Dynamics CRM: Connect** command and choose
+   Once VS Code launches, run the **Dynamics CRM: Connect** command to sign in.
-   the environment you want to work with.
-A quick pick displays the device code
+   A quick pick displays the device code and copies it to your clipboard,
-   and copies it to your clipboard, opening the login page when you press
+   opening the login page when you press **Enter**.
+After signing in, select an
-  **Enter**.
+   environment from the **Dynamics WebResource Manager** view in the Explorer.
   If anything goes wrong during sign in or environment discovery, check the
   **Dynamics CRM** output channel for details.
   You can open the output view with `Ctrl+Shift+U` (View → Output) and choose